microfarad-de/nastia-server/README.md

 # nastia-server

 This software package provides a collection of automation scripts for running a home server.
-Originally implemented on the Raspbian Stretch Linux distribution running on a Raspberry Pi 3B+.
+Originally implemented on the Raspbian Stretch Linux distribution running on a Raspberry Pi 3 B+.

 For an in-depth presentation of the project, please visit: www.microfarad.de/pi-server